eric-dinh/eric-dinh/README.md

+My personal website built using HTML, CSS, and Javascript.

-"My personal website.
-Yes, it uses a premade bootstrap template but always work smarter, not harder."
+Yes, it uses a premade bootstrap template but always work smarter, not harder.